 2. I love watching old TV shows and old movies, and Christmas movies!
 I love any Audrey Hepburn movie, I Love Lucy, A Royal Wedding, The Donna Reed Show, and many more!

-3. If I could live anywhere in the world I would live somewhere in Scotland, England, Ireland, or Wales.
+3. If I could live anywhere in the world I would live somewhere in Scotland, England, Ireland, Wales. or Paris.
 If I were anything else besides a business owner, I would be an archaeologist working on a castle dig in any of those countries!

 We are both beyond lucky and blessed that we have the ability to make pottery our careers and continue to share with you what we love.
 Everyone has a story to share and we hope that by sharing ours we inspire you to always keep pursuing your dreams and share with everyone what you love!